Is the baseball actually hurting pitcher performance in the World Series?

 Astros pitching coach Brent Strom told Verducci, "It's obvious.
 You can see it and you can feel it.
 It's not the same."
 Verducci also cited Cleveland Indians personnel telling him during the ALDS that the ball felt different.

 Darvish struggled with his slider in Game 3, getting one swing-and-miss on six swings even though he had a miss rate of 34 percent with the pitch with the Dodgers in the regular season.
 But that's a small sample size: If he had two misses, his miss rate would have been 33 percent.
 Nobody has struggled more this postseason than Astros closer Ken Giles, a fastball/slider guy.
 During the season, he located his slider in the strike zone 48.9 percent of the time; in the postseason, just 27.4 percent.
-That's allowed hitters to sit on his fastball and punish it.
+That has allowed hitters to sit on his fastball and punish it.

 At the same time, it doesn't necessarily compute that pitchers are complaining about the baseball when the Dodgers are hitting .176 in the World Series and the Astros .226.
 Of course, the teams have combined for 15 home runs -- three of them off sliders.

-Let's look at the overall data on all sliders (data from ESPN Stats & Info):
+Let's look at the overall data on all sliders (from ESPN Stats & Info):

 World Series